Noise nuisance and neighbours

 Resolving problems with noise

 If possible, talk to the person causing the noise.
-People often reduce the noise once they realise it's causing annoyance
+People often cut the noise once they realise it's causing annoyance

 You can use mediation to resolve the matter.
 In mediation an independent, third party listens to your views and your neighbour’s to help you reach an agreement.

 It is important to try and resolve matters informally.
-This demonstrates to a court you have acted reasonably if later you need to take legal action.
+This shows to a court you have acted reasonably if later you need to take legal action.

 Complaining about noise to the council